William Conor

 Sometime during 1912 /1913 Conor made his way to Paris, studying the Dutch and Italian masters and learning the craft of representational painting.
 However he found it difficult to survive financially in Paris and returned home after six months.

 In 1913 he was elected to the Committee of the Belfast Art Society Council.

-Following the outbreak of WWI in 1914 William Conor was commissioned by the British government to produce official records of soldiers and munitions workers.
+Following the outbreak of WWI in 1914 William Conor was commissioned by the British government to produce official pictorial records of soldiers and munitions workers.

 He moved to London in 1920 and there met and socialised with such artists as Sir John Lavery and Augustus John.
-He exhibited at the RA in 1921 and in Dublin at the RHA from 1918–1967, showing there nearly 200 works.
+He exhibited at the RA in 1921 and in Dublin at the Royal Hibernian Academy (RHA) from 1918–1967, showing there nearly 200 works.

 Conor was one of the first Academicians when the Belfast Art Society became the Ulster Academy of Arts in 1930.
-He became an Associate RHA in 1938 and a full member in 1946.
+He became an Associate RHA in 1939 and a full member in 1947.
 Exhibitions at the Victor Waddington Galleries were held in 1944 and 1948.
-In 1952 he was awarded the OBE and in 1957 he was elected President of the RUA - an office he held until 1964.
+In 1952 he was awarded the Order of the British Empire (OBE) and in 1957 he was elected President of the RUA - an office he held until 1964.
 More than 50 works of his in crayon and watercolour are in the permanent collections of the Ulster Museum.